El Museo del Barrio: History

+Controversy

+On the 25th anniversary of the 9/11 terrorist attacks in New York and elsewhere, the museum rented its space to a conference of conspiracy theorists.

 Location

 From El Museo's origins in a public school classroom, it has called a number of different locations home.
 Between 1969 and 1976, it operated out of a number of different storefronts on Third and Lexington Avenues in the nexus of the community they served.
 In 1977, they moved to their permanent home, the neo-classical Heckscher Building (this is the building that was the Heckscher Foundation for Children and not the Heckscher Building n/k/a the Crown Building) on Fifth Avenue and became a founding member of Museum Mile when it launched in 1978.
 This location contributed to the museum's growth and audience development, increasing the market share of non Latino visitors to 40% of their audience.

 Música de Cámara, located nearby is a non-profit for promoting Latin classical musicians and was launched at the museum by Eva de la O, in 1979.

 Expansion

 In the early 2000s the museum experienced a significant increase in visitors, however remained confined to one floor in its building, which it shares with a school and a number of private organizations.
 A plan was proposed for the Museum of the City of New York, across the street from El Museo, to relocate to the historic Tweed Courthouse by City Hall in Lower Manhattan.
 El Museo would then have moved into the other museum's former building, dramatically expanding its available exhibition space.
 However, Mayor Michael Bloomberg decided to site the new New York City Department of Education in the Tweed Courthouse instead.

 After the failed relocation, El Museo opted to pursue a $15 million project to transform its outdoor courtyard into an open glass lobby, café and performance space, and to provide a suitable public "face" to the street on the model of the renovated Brooklyn Museum.
 It reopened in October 2009 to mostly positive reviews.
 The renovation was spearheaded by local architect Gruzen Samton and completed at a cost of $35 million and added a shop and restaurant.

+The El Teatro, with Grimanesa Amorós on stage.

 From 2018 to 2019, the Teatro, theater was restored.
 Its fairytale paintings were redone, the seats exchanged, and the stage modernized.
 Two forgotten artistic chandeliers were hung from the ceiling again and the refurbishments and re-opening were celebrated with a concert by legend and El Barrio native Eddie Palmieri, on February 20, 2021.